Information to those who have been awarded research grants

 Data material must be filed in the archives

-If the study is based on an analysis of any kind of data material from IFAU, the analysed data is to be filed in the archives after the publication.
-Analysed data is the data on which the conclusions in the report have been made.
-Also program code (for example do-files in Stata) is to be filed in the archives.
+If the study is based on an analysis of any kind of data material from IFAU, the analyzed data is to be filed in the archives after the publication.
+Analyzed data is the data on which the conclusions in the report have been made.
+Also, program code (for example do-files in Stata) is to be filed in the archives.
 You will find more information in ”Policy for research data” (availble only in Swedish) and ”Instructions for the filing of data in the archives”.

 If you create several programs, please document in which order they are to be used and already from the start, make note of what you are doing in the program.